ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

          )
       ])

-This launch file will start the RViz with the configuration defined in the ``turtle_tf2_py`` package.
+This launch file will start the RViz with the configuration file defined in the ``turtle_tf2_py`` package.
 This RViz configuration will set the world frame, enable TF visualization and a top-down view.

 Environment Variables